haskell/actions/setup/README.md

 - `8.0.2` `8.0`
 - `7.10.3` `7.10`

-Suggestion: Try to support the three latest major versions of GHC.
+Suggestion: Try to support at least the three latest major versions of GHC.

 **Cabal:**